Trump Organization: Allen Weisselberg pleads guilty to tax crimes

 The long-time financial chief of Donald Trump's company has pleaded guilty to fraud and tax evasion charges at a New York court.

-Allen Weisselberg, one of the longest serving executives at The Trump Organization, had been charged with concealing more than $1.7m (£1.4m) in off-the-books income.
+Allen Weisselberg, who served as The Trump Organization's chief financial officer, had been charged with concealing more than $1.7m (£1.4m) in off-the-books income.

 He is expected to be sentenced to five months at the notorious Rikers Island jail and must pay back the owed money.